Jeremy Bloom

 Jeremy Bloom (born April 2, 1982) is an American former skier and football player.
 As a skier, he is a one-time world champion, two-time Olympian, and 10-time World Cup gold medalist.
 He was inducted into the National Ski Hall of Fame in 2013.

 Bloom was a Freshman All-American at the University of Colorado.
 He was selected by the Philadelphia Eagles in the 2006 NFL draft and was also a member of the Pittsburgh Steelers, but did not play in a regular season game for either team.
+Bloom later went into business.

 Personal life

-Bloom was born in Fort Collins, Colorado, the son of Charlene, a ski and fly fishing instructor, and Larry Bloom, a clinical psychologist, and grew up in nearby Loveland.
-His older sister, Molly Bloom, is an author and former organizer of illegal poker games who wrote Molly's Game, and was the inspiration for the film of the same name.
-His cousin is ice hockey player Colby Cohen.
-Bloom's father is Jewish and his mother is Christian.
+Bloom was born in Fort Collins, Colorado, the son of Charlene, a ski and fly fishing instructor, and Larry Bloom, a clinical psychologist; Jeremy grew up in nearby Loveland.
+Bloom's father is Jewish but his mother is not.
+His older sister, Molly Bloom, is an author and former member of the U.S. Ski Team, dubbed the "Poker Princess" by the tabloid press for organizing high-stakes underground poker games that attracted A-list actors and other celebrities; her 2014 memoir was adapted into the 2017 film Molly's Game.
+Jeremy's cousin is ice hockey player Colby Cohen.

 Skiing career

 Bloom grew up skiing in Keystone, Colorado.
 At 15 he became the youngest male freestyle skier to ever make the United States Ski Team.

+He competed in Moguls at the 2002 and 2006 Winter Olympics, placing 9th in the former and 6th in the latter.

 On November 24, 2008, Bloom announced his intention to attend the United States ski team's training camp to assess the possibility of a 2010 return to Olympic skiing.

 Bloom was featured in The Weight of Gold (2020), an HBO Sports Documentary which "explor(es) the mental health challenges that Olympic athletes often face."